 Retention of students at AF schools is a network-wide priority.
 The AF report card sets an accountability measure of 5% choice attrition for each school.
-While reliable mobility statistics for New York City are difficult to ascertain, we believe that a mobility rate of 5% is We plan to use the same 2019-20 retention plans in the 2020-2021 school year.
-English Language Learners/Multilingual Learners significantly below the average annual turnover of urban students.
+While reliable mobility statistics for New York City are difficult to ascertain, we believe that a mobility rate of 5% is significantly below the average annual turnover of urban students.
 We believe that retention of students within atrisk populations depends primarily on the academic progress these students are making.
 As such, the most important retention efforts for atrisk populations will be great instruction, and regular review of data that ensures that students in these populations are receiving the supports and services they need in order to be successful.
-Data-including academic performance, attendance, and behavior dataare disaggregated and shared with the school leadership team, so that early warning signs can be identified and appropriate interventions identified.
+Data-including academic performance, attendance, and behavior data are disaggregated and shared with the school leadership team, so that early warning signs can be identified and appropriate interventions identified.
 AF school leaders and regional superintendents regularly share student retention strategies.